maxeeem/NARS-Swift/README.md

 If you have a Mac or an iPad, the easiest way to get started is to run the included `Code.playground` in [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) app.
 It will allow you to experiment with the system and explore its capabilities without needing to install anything.

-For more advanced uses, add the following to your Package.swift file's dependencies:
+For more advanced uses, add the following dependency to your Package.swift file:

 ```
 .package(url: "https://github.com/maxeeem/NARS-Swift", from: "0.1.0")